Generative Modeling on Manifolds Through Mixture of Riemannian Diffusion Processes: Derivations

 \subsection{Logarithm Bridge Process}

-Here we show that our proposed Logarithm bridge of Eq.~\eqref{eq:logarithm_bridge} describes a diffusion process that converges to an endpoint.
+Here we show that the Logarithm bridge of Eq.~\eqref{eq:logarithm_bridge} describes a diffusion process that converges to an endpoint.
 For the notational simplicity, we omit the subscript $\mathcal{M}$ for the heat kernel on $\mathcal{M}$.
 First, we derive that the following simplified process is a bridge process with an endpoint $z$:

-For any pair of points $x$ and $y$ on $\mathcal{M}$, the following short-time asymptotic of the heat kernel holds~(Theorem 5.2.1 of \citet{hsu2002stochastic}):
+For any pair of points $x$ and $y$ on $\mathcal{M}$, the following short-time asymptotic of the heat kernel holds~(Theorem 5.2.1 of \citep{hsu2002stochastic}):

-where $d_g(\cdot,\cdot)$ is a geodesic distance.
+where $d_g(\cdot,\cdot)$ is a geodesic distance defined on $\mathcal{M}$.
 Further leveraging the identity from Proposition 6 of \citet{mccann2001polar}, we obtain the following result:

-Moreover, we have an upper bound for the gradient of the logarithmic heat kernel for any pair of points $x,y\in\mathcal{M}$ and $t\in [0,T]$ as follws~(Theorem 5.5.3 of \citet{hsu2002stochastic}):
+Furthermore, we have an upper bound for the gradient of the logarithmic heat kernel for any pair of points $x,y\in\mathcal{M}$ and $t\in [0,T]$ as follws~(Theorem 5.5.3 of \citep{hsu2002stochastic}):

 where $C$ is a constant.
 From Eq.~\eqref{eq:log_heat_kernel_upper_bound}, we have the following bound: